 The very first suggestion of a "nation's park" came from artist George Catlin in 1832.
 Artists have always played a vital role in preserving our nation's treasures.
-Catoctin Mountain Park and the Catoctin Forest Alliance, Inc. support this tradition today through the Artist-In-Residence program.
+Catoctin Mountain Park, Cunningham Falls State Park and the Catoctin Forest Alliance, Inc. support this tradition today through the Artist-In-Residence program.

 Artists help our national parks with their root mission: conservation and enjoyment.
 Historic records and technical drawings may help preserve the nuts and bolts of a national park, while the hand of an artist will preserve the park's soul.
 The artist's work draws the public closer to the park's resources, so that they enjoy it on a deeper level and help to preserve it.